lliicassie/Villagers-Analysis-of-Animal-Crossing/README.md

 display datatypes;

-**Question 2 the correlation between villagers' hobby and their gender**
+**Question 2 What are correlations between the hobby of villagers and their gender?**

 examples: